 Public Art is defined by TAF as any type of art in which it was planned with the intention of being staged in the public domain accessible to all.
 Gallery Oriented Visual Art is defined by TAF as any medium or visual art that is exhibited in public or private museum, gallery or art center.

-The number of Fellowships awarded will vary but the goal is to award between five and fifteen Fellowships for each category in 2018.
+The number of Fellowships awarded will vary but the goal is to award between five and fifteen Fellowships for each category.

 The Fellowship applications will be screened for eligibility by the local coordinating committee.
 Review of the application will be performed by a national panel of artists, art critics, curators, editors, writers, art educators and administrators.